Mark T. Williams: Career

 on his economic policy subcommittee.
-Currently he is acting President of the Boston Economic Club.
+In 2023, he also served as President of the Boston Economic Club.

-Williams is a guest contributor for the Financial Times, Reuters, Forbes.com, and Business Insider.
+Williams is a guest contributor for the Financial Times, Fortune Magazine, Reuters, Forbes.com, and Business Insider.
 He has also written articles for Bloomberg, the Boston Globe, Foreign Policy magazine and The New York Times.

 Current research interests

 In 2019, Williams completed a performance study on Major League Baseball Umpire's pitch-call accuracy over 11 seasons (2008-2018) concluding that over 20% of certain pitches were called incorrectly.
 For the 2018 season, home plate umpires made 34,294 incorrect pitch calls.
 Error rates remained similar for the 2019 season.
-In October 2019, he launched Umpscores, an umpire performance evaluation app.This research and findings have helped fuel movement towards “Robo Umps” in MLB and the use of technology assisted umpiring behind Homeplate.
+In October 2019, he launched Umpscores, an umpire performance evaluation app.
+This research and findings have helped fuel movement towards “Robo Umps” in MLB and the use of technology assisted umpiring behind Homeplate.

 In 2015, he co-authored a report with Harry Markopolos, the Bernie Madoff whistleblower about the potential fraud and growing financial risks associated with the MBTA pension.